 I. When prenatal alcohol exposure is known, a child should be referred for full FAS evaluation when substantial prenatal alcohol use has been confirmed; and When information regarding prenatal alcohol exposure is unknown, a child should be referred for full FAS evaluation for any one of the following: any report of concern by a parent or caregiver that a child has or might have FAS; presence of all three facial features; presence of one or more of these facial features, with growth deficits in height, weight, or both; presence of one or more facial features, with one or more CNS abnormalities; or presence of one or more facial features, with growth deficits and one or more CNS abnormalities.

-J. Examples of obstacles are designation of which agency has major responsibility for a client, structural barriers driven by funding sources (e.g., payment to only one treatment agency), difficult-to-treat clients, and differing staff credentials.
+J. designation of which agency has major responsibility for a client, funding sources (e.g., payment to only one treatment agency), difficult-to-treat clients, and differing staff credentials.

 K.The IQ of drug users tends to be good to superior, quite different from that reported for the typical delinquent, whose IQ is slightly below normal.
 Despite their good IQs, prospective drug users tend to be underachievers in school.
 They report a lack of motivation to do well at school; they are not particularly interested in going on to college; and they generally don’t like school very much.